Sweden country profile

 1914 - Outbreak of World War I. Sweden remains neutral.

-1920 - Sweden joins League of Nations.
-During the 1920s Sweden develops from an agricultural into an industrial society.
-Social democratic governments enact various social reforms.
+1920s - Sweden develops from an agricultural into an industrial society.
+Social democratic governments enact social reforms.

-1939 - At the outbreak of World War II, Sweden - along with its Scandinavian neighbours - declares its neutrality.
+1939 - At the outbreak of World War II, Sweden declares neutrality.

 1959 - Sweden becomes founder member of the European Free Trade Association (EFTA).

 1994 - Swedes narrowly support EU membership in a referendum.
-Sweden joins the EU on 1st January 1995.